Philippine American Chamber

 Clark.

-PACCO Scholarship committee will select recipients
+PACCO Scholarship committee selects recipients

-based on the above criteria: For complete eligibility information and/or to
+based on the above criteria.
+For complete eligibility information and/or to

 download an application form, visit the PACCO Web site.